-The Board of Directors met two times in 2010.
+The Board of Directors met one time in 2011.
 The Board has established an audit committee.
 The Board is small and all members of the Board serve on the audit committee.
 The function of the audit committee is to assist the Board in fulfilling its oversight responsibilities by reviewing the financial information that will be provided to the shareholders and others, the systems of internal controls that management and the Board of Directors have established, and the audit process.
-The committee is comprised of Mr. David Allard (Chairman), Mr. Chris Mazzini, and Ms. Michelle Mazzini.
-The committee met two times in 2010.
+During 2011, the audit committee was comprised of Mr. David Allard (Chairman), Mr. Chris Mazzini, and Ms. Michelle Mazzini and subsequent to December 31, 2011, Mr. Allard resigned as a member of the Board of Directors and as Chairman of the Audit Committee.
+Effective with his appointment as a member of the Board of Directors of the Company on February 17, 2012, Mr. Munselle assumed the position of Chairman of the Audit Committee.